ediboc/EA-test/README.md

 #### Notebook: 1-3ExploratoryAnalisys.ipynb
 This notebook join the files CompleteCSVDataset.csv and CompleteJSONDataset.csv and make analysis of metrics by language

+#### EAplayers.sqlite3: sqlite database
+Here we export to tables CompCsvClusters.csv as players (primary key ID) and CompleteJSONDataset (primary key ID_ctlg) Most of the data can be store in a row, the tables have primary key and do not have sub documents, then we can choose a structured database.

 ## Objective 2:Build a Data Visualization of the data FIFA game by country and languages.
 Clustering to help us for take the best decisions for Localization.

 It is important to highlight that there is a big difference in the number of observations between countries or languages, so it is decided to clustering with the best 20 players from each country or language.